kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 * Click 'Finish'

-* Click design sources and copy the VHDL code from counter.vhd and hexcount.vhd
+* Click design sources, copy the VHDL code from counter.vhd and hexcount.vhd, and save files

-* Click constraints and copy the code from hexcount.xdc
+* Click constraints, copy the code from hexcount.xdc, and save file

 ### 2. Run synthesis